Small noise may diversify collective motion in Vicsek model: Results under Periodic Boundary Conditions

-Buhl \emph{et al.}\cite{Buhl2006} used the one-dimensional version of the Vicsek model to investigate the collective behavior of locusts.
-By simulations it was shown that the system exhibited the large fluctuations of order parameter and the repeated changes of group's moving direction when the density of the individuals was low and middle, but became highly ordered after a short time when the density was high.
-They also found the similarity between the simulations and actual experiments.
-Because the homogeneous versions of our models has the similar rules and features with the model in \cite{Buhl2006}, to some degree Theorems \ref{result_3}, \ref{turn_2}, \ref{vortex_2} and \ref{relt_assmp} can explain the repeated switches of the group's moving direction and the large fluctuations of the order parameter for low and middle densities in \cite{Buhl2006}, and can predict that these behaviors still exist for high density when the time step grows large enough.
+Buhl \emph{et al.} \cite{Buhl2006} used a one-dimensional version of the Vicsek model to investigate the collective behavior of locusts.
+By simulation, they found that the system exhibited large fluctuations of the order parameter and repeated changes in group's moving direction when the density of the individuals was low or average, but that the system became highly ordered after a short time when density was high.
+They also identified similarities between their simulations and real-world locust behavior.
+Because the homogeneous versions of Systems I and II have rules and features similar to the model in \cite{Buhl2006}, to some degree, Theorems \ref{result_3}, \ref{turn_2}, \ref{vortex_2} and \ref{relt_assmp} can explain the repeated switches of the group's moving direction and the large fluctuations of the order parameter for low and medium densities - further, they allow us to predict that these behaviors still exist for high densities when the time step is sufficiently large.